• pinterest logo

 Related

-• Transition Mask
+• Breakage Barrier Hair Mask

 A nutrient-dense mask that prevents breakage & maintains moisture balance.
 Infused with White Tea to help reduce shedding &...